dwyl/mvp/BUILDIT.md

 The point is:
 **we need to deal with people living in different timezones**.
-As it stands, the server-side of the applicaiton saves every timer according to the
+As it stands, the server-side of the application saves every timer according to the
 [UTC timezone](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)
 and this is shown to the person as well.